I’m too uncoordinated to learn self defense

 (Be sure to take classes to learn how to use your firearm or other defensive tool effectively and safely.
 And practice using it.
 No weapon will protect you if you don’t know how to use it.
 And yes, that includes pepper spray and kubotans.)

-I’m physically fit.
-I can handle a thug.
+I’m physically fit… I can handle a thug

-(You might also like “Do You Live in a “Crime Free” Zone?“)
+Related Post: “Do You Live in a “Crime Free” Zone?“

 Bad guys do not follow the same societal rules that you do.
 Trying to reason with a sociopath or drug-induced attacker will not work.
-You need to be prepared to defend yourself physically.
+So you need to be prepared to defend yourself physically.

-My adrenaline will kick in and save me.
+My adrenaline will kick in and save me

 A rush of adrenaline actually causes fine motor skills and cognitive skills to diminish.
 But if you learn and practice large motor skill defensive techniques, you’ll be able to use them to get away or fight back.